-The use of Supply Chain Management as a control instrument for optimizing the value-added chain leads to potential savings through synergy effects and optimization measures at interfaces as well as the coordination of processes across company boundaries.
+The use of Supply Chain Management as a control instrument for optimizing the value-added chain leads to potential savings through synergy effects and optimization measures at interfaces as well as through the harmonization and coordination of processes across corporate boundaries.

-In order that all partners involved in a value-added chain have an interest in participating in Supply Chain Management, a “win-win situation” must be created that motivates long-term cooperation.
-Only by such means can synergy effects, the desired sustainable savings potential, and sought-after improvement in end user satisfaction be achieved, which, in turn, ensures the company’s long-term success.
+It is necessary to create a "win-win situation" that motivates all partners in a value chain to cooperate permanently within the framework of supply chain management.

+This is the essential prerequisite for tapping long-term synergy effects and the savings potentials that are aimed for, and for improving customer satisfaction, which is essential for the long-term success of the company.